 Drumming is a fundamentally human thing.
 A lot of modern music has shifted towards drum machines over humans to create ultra-precise electronic rhythms.
 But it turns out that what we typically perceive as error is really just a uniquely human sense of time: Researchers at Harvard found that drummers harness a different sort of internal clock that moves in waves, rather than linearly as a real clock does.
 They match an innate rhythm that has been found in human brainwaves, heart rates during sleep and even the auditory nerve firings in cats.
 When a human drummer plays, he or she finds a human rhythm.

-So the stereotypes aren't just baseless, they're also plain wrong.
-A lot of these studies have to do with rhythm just as much as with drumming, but drummers are more engaged with those mental elements than most.
-They are people tapped into a fundamental undercurrent of what it means to be human, people around whom bands and communities form.
+So the stereotypes about drummers aren't just baseless, they're also plain wrong.
+Drummers are people tapped into a fundamental undercurrent of what it means to be human, people around whom bands and communities form.

 And admit it, sometimes they even write great songs.